nurulizyansyaza/employee-app/README.md

 Infrastructure   app/Infrastructure/          EloquentEmployeeRepository — only DB code
 ```

-`AppServiceProvider` wires up `EmployeeRepositoryInterface → EloquentEmployeeRepository`. `EmployeeNotFoundException` is caught globally in `bootstrap/app.php` and turned into a 404 — no try/catch needed in controllers.
+`AppServiceProvider` wires up `EmployeeRepositoryInterface → EloquentEmployeeRepository`. `EmployeeNotFoundException` is caught globally in `bootstrap/app.php` and turned into a 404, so no try/catch needed in controllers.

 ## Data model